Argyll Forest, Cowal Peninsula

 Video - Park People STEVE GILLON

 The village of Arrochar is at the northern end of Loch Long, one of the sea lochs in the National Park.
+This is a great location to stay, with lots to see and do in all directions.

 The Arrochar Alps is a group of mountains which covers a large area and is popular with climbers.
 The Rest and Be Thankful is a spectacular stretch of the A83.
 There is a car park at the end of the roads climb where you can safely enjoy the stunning vistas.

 The small village at the head of Loch Goil can be reached by a single track road which leads from a turning off of the Rest and Be Thankful.
-There is a large holiday village nearby which is owned by Argyll Holidays.
+There is a holiday village nearby which is owned by Argyll Holidays.

 A walk around nearby Cormonachan Woodlands provides excellent views of Loch Goil and the opportunity to see red squirrels from hides.
 The Lodge on Loch Goil and its spectacular tree house that has featured in Visit Scotland's global marketing campaigns.